I am super excited to share this nightstand makeover with you today!

 From time to time I would wipe back the finish, wiping off a little of the black if there were places where it looked too dark.

-After the black, I dry-brushed on the top layer, which was the Studio Metallic in Silver.
+After the black, I dry-brushed on the top layer, which was the Metallic in Silver (no longer available, try Brushed Steel).

 See how it’s brightening up the finish and toning down the gold?
 My client wanted more silver than gold, so I kept applying silver until I was satisfied with its coverage.